Find out about the VAT liability of insurance transactions and insurance related services.

 Where there’s more than one party insured under a policy, which is often the case with MAT insurance, for example, hull insurance where the insured parties could include the owners, the managers, the operators, the time charterers and the mortgagors, the principal insured should be identified where possible and their place of belonging used to determine the VAT code.
 The principal insured may be the only named insured as distinct from the others shown as additional insured parties on the policy, or they may be the first named on the policy.

-6.7.3 When the place of belonging of the insured can’t be established
+6.7.3 When the place of belonging of the insured cannot be established

 In these circumstances, the VAT coding should be decided by reference to: